gopheracademy/gopheracademy-web/content/advent-2016/how-to-write-good-tests-for-solid-code.md

 - It is easy to mock any dependency, including calls to third party APIs.
 - We are using [github.com/ernesto-jimenez/goautomock][goautomock] to automatically generate the mocks based on the interface using `go generate`.
 Zero boilerplate required.

-As you can see, the benefits are many, specially for dependencies that are harder than databases to setup/teardown.
+As you can see, the benefits are many, especially for dependencies that are harder than databases to setup/teardown.

 ## Should we still create integration tests?

 Definitely, but we just have to be aware of the testing pyramid:

 - Start with a foundation of unit tests since they are the cheapest ones to create, run and maintain.
-- Add other types of testing on top of the unit tests: integration, end to end, ui, manual...
+- Add other types of testing on top of the unit tests: integration, end to end, UI, manual...
 The most expensive a kind of test is, the higher up in the pyramid it should be.

 ### Have any questions or feedback?